juanjq/LST-camera_validation/README.md

 3. Go to the respective block for only 1 event plot or multiple plots, and run the notebook

 ### Output:
+The plot of the mean waveform values for respective event plotted on the camera

 ## For getting an animation of some events